+A number of countries, including Australia, Canada, South Korea, and many EU countries, offer Working Holiday Visas.
 In general, a working holiday visa grants you access to a country for a longer period of time than a standard tourist visa.
-In Australia, for example, the typical tourist visa is for 3 months when a working holiday visa grants you country-roaming rights for 12.
+In Australia, for example, the typical tourist visa is for three months, while a working holiday visa grants you country-roaming rights for 12.

 With a working holiday visa, you can work as you go, meaning you won't necessarily go into debt while spending time abroad.
 Your method of travel may vary.
 Some prefer to travel up-front for several months and then spend the rest of the time working in one or two different locations.
 Others prefer to work for a month, travel for a month and then work for a month again.
 Either way, the travel is sustainable in the sense that you can keep refilling your travel funds with casual employment.